la2050/archive/_organizations/redeemer-baptist-elementary-school.md

     - 'http://maker.good.is/myla2050learn2015/projects/Techfortheclass.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Redeemer Elementary would like to introduce technology in all classrooms to enhance student learning.
 title: Redeemer Baptist Elementary School
-uri: /organizations/redeemer-baptist-elementary-school/
 extrapolated_project_ids:
   - '5102250'
 project_titles_from_extrapolated_project_ids:
-  - Technology for the Classroom
-project_titles:
-  - Technology for the Classroom
-project_titles_from_project_ids:
   - Technology for the Classroom
 original_project_titles:
   - Technology for the Classroom